BESM: BESM-2

 BESM-2 also used vacuum tubes.

 BESM-3M and BESM-4

 BESM-3M and BESM-4 were built using transistors.
 Their architecture was similar to that of the M-20 and M-220 series.
 The word size was 45 bits.
 Thirty BESM-4 machines were built.
 BESM-4 was used to create the first ever computer animation.
 The prototypes of both models were made in 1962–63, and the beginning of the series release was in 1964.

-EPSILON (a macro language with high level features including strings and lists, developed by Andrey Ershov at Novosibirsk in 1967) was used to implement ALGOL 68 on the M-220.
+EPSILON (a macro language with high-level features including strings and lists, developed by Andrey Ershov at Novosibirsk in 1967) was used to implement ALGOL 68 on the M-220.

 BESM-6

-The BESM-6 was the most well-known and influential model of the series designed at the Institute of Precision Mechanics and Computer Engineering.
+The BESM-6 was the best-known and most influential model of the series.
 The design was completed in 1965.
 Production started in 1968 and continued for the following 19 years.